 How Much to Spend

 I do not advise buying a (new) guitar much cheaper than 150€.
 I very strongly advise against spending less than 100€ (in fact I might even decline to teach you on a very poor instrument, because it would be wasting your money).

-Fortunately, if you budget for €200, you can buy a nice guitar that will be adequately made, will sound good, and you’ll have money left over for an electronic tuner (very important) and a light soft case.
-If you think of in terms of the 10+ years of pleasure that that guitar can give you, that 200€ on a guitar (and whatever you spend on guitar lessons) will be money well spent.
+Fortunately, if you budget for €200, you can buy a nice guitar that will be adequately made, will sound good, and you’ll have money left over for an electronic tuner and a light soft case.
+If you think of in terms of the years or decades of pleasure that that guitar can give you, that 200€ on a guitar (and whatever you spend on guitar lessons) will be money very well spent.